DONATE

 “My wife, Joan, and I were Hospitality Volunteer hosts to Chao Ni (Claire), a Stanford international graduate student from China.
 We had lively conversations with Claire about many topics and we greatly enjoyed our meetings with her.
 For many years we have hosted internationals students through the CCIS Hospitality program, and we have enjoyed them all! ”—Nick and Joan Steinthal, Menlo Park

-Hospitality volunteer families and individuals have an opportunity to share the California experience, everyday lifestyle and culture, as well as learn from a Stanford international about their unique culture, family, and their Stanford University experience.
+Hospitality volunteer families and international applicants have an opportunity to share the California experience, everyday lifestyle and culture.
+In addition, you can learn from a Stanford international about their unique culture, family, and their Stanford University experience.

 Two male internationals in graduate robes with their member host couple.

 You are not required to invite internationals as guests in your home, but if you are able to do so, that is welcome as well—for an evening meal, conversation, or to share a family celebration or event.
-Past volunteers have shared long-term friendships that began with the Hospitality program, and often say that the benefit to both the international and the CCIS volunteer is equally enjoyable.
+Past volunteers have developed long-term friendships that began with the Hospitality program, and often say that the benefit to both the international and the CCIS volunteers is equally enjoyable.

 Participation requirements